 Driver distraction caused by mobile phones is a growing area of concern for the road safety community.

-The National Road Safety Strategy 2011-2020 recognises distraction as “a major and potentially growing problem area”.
-In spite of increased commentary and communication in the area, illegal mobile phone use is ubiquitous and undertaken by many in the population.
+The National Road Safety Strategy 2011-2020 recognises distraction as “a major and potentially growing problem area” and in spite of increased commentary and communication in the area, illegal mobile phone use is ubiquitous and undertaken by many in the population.

-The campaign reached a large percentage of South Australian’s using TV, radio, digital, cinema and outdoor platforms to communicate key messages.
-This campaign aimed to: Reach metropolitan drivers, reach awareness benchmarks, Improve attitudes towards mobile distraction.
+The campaign was successful and reached a large percentage of South Australians across TV, radio, digital, cinema and outdoor platforms, to communicate key messages.

 Speed camera locations for Wednesday, 19 September 2018:

 • Awoonga Road, Highbury

 • Burton Road, Paralowie